nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

     "@type": "Request",
     "items": [
       {
-        "@type": "ProposeAttributeRequestItem",
+        "@type": "CreateAttributeRequestItem",
         "mustBeAccepted": true,
         "attribute": {
           "@type": "RelationshipAttribute",
-          "key": "MyConsent",
+          "key": "<key of RelationshipAttribute>",
           "owner": "",
           "confidentiality": "private",
           "value": {
             "@type": "Consent",
-            "consent": "I hereby confirm that I have read the privacy terms of this cloud service and agree to them."
-          }
-        },
-        "query": {
-          "@type": "RelationshipAttributeQuery",
-          "key": "MyConsent",
-          "owner": "",
-          "attributeCreationHints": {
-            "title": "consent to content",
-            "valueType": "Consent",
-            "confidentiality": "private"
-          }
+            "consent": "<issue that the Sender wants the Recipient to agree to>", "link": "<link to external website with more information on the issue>" }
         }
       }